Taurolyon/Simple-Python-Server-Monitor/README.md

 Simple Python Server Monitor
 ============================

+NOTE: This is intended as a non-win32 fork.
+This will have unintended output on a win32 console.
+Please check https://github.com/brendancarlson/Simple-Python-Server-Monitor for the win32-checking fork.

 Super simple Python based server ping monitor.
 Emails you with any email address (default: Gmail) if server is down.

 Adding Sites